 |clock sourced from comfytummy.com|

-The 24 hour clock is divided into 12 two-hour intervals of the Qi (vital force) moving through the organ system.
+Chinese Medicine’s 24 hour body clock is divided into 12 two-hour intervals of the Qi (vital force) moving through the organ system.
 During sleep, Qi is drawn inward to restore the body.
 This phase is completed between 1 and 3 A.M., when the liver cleanses the blood and performs a myriad of functions that prepare the body for the Qi to move outward again.

 The 12 hours after the prime functioning of the liver (which would be from 3 A.M. to 3 P.M.) include the energy cycles of the organs associated with daily activity: digestion and elimination.
 These organs include the lungs, large intestine, stomach, spleen/pancreas, heart and small intestine.